How to make a GPS tracker

 Route planner

 This feature saves fleet operators and drivers the bother of planning directions, stops, and destinations.
 It computes the routes while displaying the estimated time of arrival to nail pickups and enhance your customer service.
 It’s not uncommon to couple this feature with geofencing to bring saved addresses into the equation.
-Read more about building a custom multidrop route optimization system.
+At the same time, a custom multidrop route optimization system dynamically calculates the most efficient delivery routes for multiple destinations, minimizing travel time and costs.

 Vehicle mileage tracking is a great practice for any mobile business.
 First, knowing how many miles your cars cover helps you plan a maintenance schedule to keep your fleet in tip-top condition.
 Second, a mileage tracker can also log fuel consumption data.
 If you’re looking to reduce idle time and save money on every gallon, it’s your way to go.
 The GPS Insight tracking system is an outstanding example of a fuel economy solution.